-Jeff joined IBM Research in 2013 to provide support for the IBM Blue Gene/Q at the Victorian Life Sciences Computation Initiative (VLSCI), now known as Melbourne Bioinformatics.
-He was previously an academic at Monash University (2004-2013) and at De La Salle University (1993-1999) in Manila prior to moving to Australia in 1999.
-He additionally worked as a High Performance Computing Specialist for the Monash e-Research Centre (2009-2012).
+Jeff joined IBM Research in 2013 to support the IBM Blue Gene/Q at the Victorian Life Sciences Computation Initiative (VLSCI).
+He was previously an academic at Monash University and at De La Salle University, and also e-Research specialist at the Monash (University) e-Research Centre.

-His academic areas include network protocols and management, systems and network administration, network security, database theory and distributed systems, including high-performance and high-throughput environments.
+His research areas include network protocols and management, systems and network administration, network security, database theory and distributed systems, including high-performance and high-throughput environments.
 Previous grants include work on distributed systems, authentication systems, and virtual learning environments.
-He has published in e-Science, Concurrency and Computation: Practice and Experience, Journal of Grid Computing and a few conferences in similar areas.
+He has published in e-Science, Concurrency and Computation: Practice and Experience, Langmuir and Journal of Grid Computing, and a conferences in similar areas.
 His PhD focused on information integration through metamodels and ontologies, and his Masters thesis was on load balancing for distributed systems.

-Jeff is currently a systems administrator with the Infrastructure Services team of the Melbourne Research Lab, but also collaborates with research scientists from time to time.
+Jeff is currently a systems administrator with the Infrastructure Services team of the Melbourne Research Lab, and collaborates with research scientists in a few areas.
 His primary focus in both roles include networking, security and various forms of distributed systems.
-He was an affiliate at Monash University and has co-supervised PhD students with the Faculty of IT up to 2018.
 He usually contributes to the IEEE eScience Conference and the International Conference on Information Integration and Web-based Applications & Services (IIWAS) program committees.